kentonv/lanparty/README.md

 ## Background: My House

-**ALERT: [The house is for sale!!!](https://lanpartyhouse.com/)** _What can I say...
-I had a baby.
-And I've moved to Austin, to be closer to my team at work.
-After nine years in the house, it's time to pass it on to a new owner._
+**UPDATE:** _I sold this house in early 2020 and moved to Austin, TX, where I plan to build a new LAN party house._

 In 2011 I built a house in Palo Alto, California optimized for LAN parties.
 It has computer stations built into the walls.